For SENIORS ONLY!

-All through high school, you knew what to expect.
+Through most of high school, you knew what to expect.
 Go to class, study and get good grades.
 As a senior, you are at the top of your game.
 You’ve gone through some fun times and some tough times and have made it to the end of this section of your journey.
 This year, you were hit with a worldwide pandemic, and although daunting, you took it in stride.
 You zoomed and google chatted, and made the most of the virtual classroom.
 Now you are faced with a brand new path, one that’s unknown and that can make you feel pretty uneasy.
 Will you head to work or online college, or actually go to real classrooms in the fall?

 If you are looking toward your graduation with fear and anxiety, you are not alone.
 Graduating high school is a transitional time.
 Along with the anticipation, excitement and sense of accomplishment comes uncertainty and stress about the future.
 What steps can you take to make the transition from high school student to high school graduate a bit easier?